Your source for Mountain Biking in the Triangle

 Doing Trail work?
 Belong to a local cycling club?
 Have an opinion?
 Have a passionite story concerning riding?
 Organizing a ride?

 TriangleMTB.com is an online resource for mountain bikers in the Triangle.
-I encourage all riders and clubs to send in news and information that want posted to trianglemtb@yahoo.com and help spread the word.
+I encourage all riders and clubs to send in news and information that want posted to [email protected] and help spread the word.
 Please give two weeks prior notice so we have time to create the necessary pages.

 About TriangleMTB.com

 Trianglemtb.com is an online resource for all mountain bikers in the Raleigh, Durham and Chapel Hill region of NC.
 It was created to help mountain bikers all over the Triangle to connect and communicate so, together; we can build more places for mountain biking.
 TriangleMTB.com is meant to bring together all the clubs and individuals in the Triangle who are working to build mountain bike trails.
 It's here as a gathering place--where bikers can tell the world about their favorite projects, share trail-building advice, advertise town meetings, races, and ribbon-cuttings, and learn about old and new places to ride.
-TriangleMTB.com is not owned by anyone.
-The web site was created and evolved by the work of several individuals as a donation to the mountain bike community.
+TriangleMTB.com was created and evolved by the work of several individuals as a donation to the mountain bike community.
 There is no fee for using TriangleMTB.com and the sponsors deserve thanks for paying the web bills.

 We encourage you to donate your time and dollars to trail projects and trail clubs in the Triangle.
 Please visit this site again to learn about the latest news, and consider checking in on the forums from time to tome to see what is going on.